-Nearly 1,000 people, protesters and bystanders alike, were detained—the largest mass arrests in Canadian history.
+Over 1,000 people, protesters and bystanders alike, were detained—the largest mass arrests in Canadian history.
 They were held for long periods in makeshift cages in deplorable conditions, most without timely access to legal counsel.
 Many had been simply caught up in massive police sweeps of public areas.
 Others were woken at gunpoint while sleeping.
 Others were picked up at their homes.
 Some of those arrested are still in custody.
-Fifteen face serious charges.
-Many of these are long-time community organizers.
+Many have been long-time community organizers.
 Recently extraditions have occurred nearly three years later.

 We are requesting that people organize fundraisers, throw parties, art auctions and public events to raise money and to create awareness.
 If you would like a speaker at your event or have further questions, please email firstname.lastname@example.org

-Please contribute to the legal defence fund.
-Ways to donate:
+Please contribute to the legal defence funds that remain: